 4. Skin problems

-Up until now, there are many internal and external factors that relate to the appearance of skin problems.
+Currently, there are many internal and external factors that relate to the appearance of skin problems.
 Among these, intestinal health has a close link, especially for its role in the purification and absorption of nutrients.

 5. Autoimmune diseases

-- rheumatoid arthritis
+- Rheumatoid arthritis

 - Hashimoto Thyroid

-- celiac disease
+- Crohn’s disease

 Stress is an emotional imbalance that tends to be connected to many internal and external factors.

-Even though it is inevitable in some situations, it also can occur as a reaction to imbalances in intestinal bacteria.
+Although it’s inevitable in some situations, it also can occur as a reaction to imbalances in intestinal bacteria.

 Adopting a good diet and avoiding constant exposure to toxins are some of the simple measures to take in order to avoid imbalances.
 Of course, if these symptoms continue, visiting a doctor is always the best course of action to take.It might interest you...